Blackjacx/SHSearchBar/README.md

 ## Installation

-SHSearchBar is compatible with `iOS 8` or higher and build with `Xcode 8 beta 4` and the newest `Swift 3` syntax.
+SHSearchBar is compatible with `iOS 8` or higher and build with `Xcode 8` and the newest `Swift 2.3` syntax.
 It is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your Podfile:

 ```ruby
 pod "SHSearchBar"